Larsvanderlaan/causalGLM-depreciated-/README.md

 This function also supports general link functions using the "family_RR" argument in the same way as used in "spCATE".

-### User friendly interface
-A minimalistic yet still very flexible front-end function for all routines is provided through the "causalGLM" function.
-Check out the vignette to see how to use it!
-The only necessary arguments are:
-1. A formula object for the CATE, OR, or RR
-2. The data: W, A, Y
-3. Choice of estimand: "CATE", "OR", "RR"
-4. That's it!
-Feel free to customize the machine-learning routines available using the "learning_method" argument.
-Built in options are: auto-HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
-Cross-fitting is performed automatically.
-If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 ## Is this like double-machine-learning?
 Yes, but with additional properties.
-TMLE is a substitution and maximum-likelihood estimator and therefore respects all constraints of the statistical model and listens to the data as much as possible.
-This can lead to substantially improved finite-sample performance especially in real-world settings with model misspecification and positivity/imbalance issues (Porter et al., 2012).
+TMLE is a substitution and maximum-likelihood estimator and therefore respects the constraints of the statistical model and tries to listen to the data as much as possible.
+This can lead to substantially improved finite-sample performance especially in certain real-world settings with model misspecification and positivity/imbalance issues (Porter et al., 2012).

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
-(By default robust machine-learning is performed so user specification is not necessary).
+(By default, robust machine-learning is performed so user specification is not necessary.)

 Example code:
 devtools::install_github("tlverse/sl3", ref="devel")